TaneyaSenn/COMPSCI718-Lab-Two/README.md

 Exercise four: Debugging a simple program

+(Exercises 1-4 are on paper)

-Exercise five: Determine lowest weight
+Exercise five: Determine the lowest weight

 Exercise six: Generating and sorting 2 random numbers between 25 and 30